 The Firm's Global Compliance Program focuses on overseeing compliance with laws, rules and regulations applicable to the Firm's products and services to clients and counterparties.
 The IRM function, comprised of Risk Management and Compliance Organizations, is independent of the businesses.
-The IRM function sets various standards for the risk management governance framework, including risk policy, identification, measurement, assessment, testing, limit setting (e.g., risk appetite, thresholds, etc.), monitoring and reporting.
-Various groups within the IRM function are aligned to the LOBs and to corporate functions, regions and core areas of risk such as credit, market, country and liquidity risks, as well as operational, model and reputational risk governance.
+The IRM function sets various standards for the risk management governance framework, including risk policy, identification, measurement, assessment, testing, limit setting (e.g. risk appetite, thresholds, etc.), monitoring and reporting.
+Various groups within the IRM function are aligned to the LOBs and to corporate functions, regions and core areas of risk.

-The Firm places key reliance on each of its LOBs and other functional areas giving rise to risk.
+The Firm places reliance on each of its LOBs and other functional areas giving rise to risk.
 Each LOB or other functional area giving rise to risk is expected to operate its activities within the parameters identified by the IRM function, and within their own management- identified risk and control standards.
-Because these LOBs and functional areas are accountable for identifying and addressing the risks in their respective businesses and for operating within a sound control environment, they are considered the "first line of defence" within the Firm's risk governance framework.
+The LOBs, inclusive of LOB aligned Operations, Technology and Oversight & Controls, are the "first line of defence" in identifying and managing the risk in their activities, including but not limited to applicable laws, rules and regulations.